Deepest-Project/README/README.md

 Reading Group
 ```

-These categories can be found in **team tap**.
-Note that, this tap is **only visible to Deepestc community members.**
+These categories can be found in **teams tap**.
+Note that, this tap is **only visible to Deepest community members.**

-Each team performs and shares the research and implementations of given theme.
-For more information, check our teams!
+## About teams (main)
+Our main teams (e.g. Vision, Reading Group ...) can be categorized as project implementation or paper reviews.

+### Project implementation team
+All teams but Reading Group.